Infectious Disease Control

 Detection and Control of Outbreaks

-Clinicians are often in the best position to recognize an OUTBREAK of disease (see Definitions: Outbreak terms); sometimes they see an unusually high number of people with the same disease and at other times patients report that they know other people with similar symptoms.
-Even if the clinician only sees a single case, it may be one of a number in the region so reporting contributes to the detection of outbreaks.
+More often than not, cases of notifiable diseases are sporadic, meaning that that they are not part of a larger transmission event.
+Nonetheless, clinicians play an important role in recognizingClinicians are often in the best position to recognize an OUTBREAK of disease (see the Definitions box).
+They may see an high number of people with the same disease, or patients may mention that they know other people with similar symptoms.
+Even if a clinician only sees a single case, this may be one of several in the region so reporting contributes to the detection of outbreaks.
 Filling in discharge summaries and death certificates, and reporting cases of notifiable disease (see: Notifiable disease) all contribute to health surveillance.
-Ensuring that the forms are completed accurately and transferred in a timely fashion makes a major contribution to outbreak detection and general health surveillance.
+Ensuring that the forms are completed accurately and submitted in a timely fashion makes a major contribution to outbreak detection and general health surveillance.

 - Establish the existence of an outbreak